-Figure 1: Causality
+Figure 1: Causality between the variables

-Source: the authors
+Source: The Author

 It is clear that the causal relationship between information and communication technology (ICT) and economic growth is strong and unidirectional, with economic growth influencing the level of ICT development.
 On the other hand, the causality between foreign direct investment (FDI) and ICT vis-à-vis economic growth is indirect and depends on factors such as population growth, the level of education, and the inflation rate.